 Where was the oldest burial ground in Paris?

-hat’s a tricky question since people have been buried in what is now Paris since prehistoric times.
+That’s a tricky question since people have been buried in what is now Paris since prehistoric times.
 The largest, and most famous of all burial grounds, was the medieval Cimetière des Saints Innocents, right in the heart of the city, where Les Halles is today.
-It no longer exists.
+It was closed in the late 18th century and the bones stored in the nearby charnel house were removed to what is now the Paris Catacombs.

 Is it possible to be buried in a Paris cemetery if you're not French?